 Looking at the research and possible links between drugs and acne

-Studies on cocaine show changes in testosterone and estrogen levels in humans and animals during and after administration of cocaine.2 Human trials have shown increases in the androgen hormone called leuteinizing hormone (LH) in both male and female human subjects during cocaine administration.3-4 We also know that chronic cocaine use can disrupt the menstrual cycle in female primates.2 In rats, testosterone levels and testes size was markedly lower after four weeks of cocaine use.5
+Studies on cocaine show changes in testosterone and estrogen levels in humans and animals during and after administration.5 Human trials have shown increases in the androgen hormone called leuteinizing hormone (LH) in both male and female human subjects during cocaine administration.6-7

-In one study, scientists found lowered amounts of testosterone and also lowered amounts of another reproductive hormone GnRH in rats seven days after administration of ecstasy (MDMA).6 One small human sample showed a huge spike in cortisol (800%) during usage with testosterone increasing by 75%.12 Another study published in 2014 measured hormone levels in sixteen healthy men and women after administration of MDMA and found that while cortisol levels increased by 166% twenty-four hours after taking MDMA, testosterone levels did not change.13
+In one study on rats, scientists found lowered amounts of testosterone and also lowered amounts of another reproductive hormone GnRH in rats seven days after administration of ecstasy (MDMA).11 One small human study showed a huge spike in cortisol (800%) during MDMA usage with testosterone also increasing by 75%.12 Another study published in 2014 measured hormone levels in sixteen healthy men and women after administration of MDMA and found that while cortisol levels increased by 166% twenty-four hours after taking MDMA, testosterone levels did not change.13

 StressDrug use can cause both mental and physical stress, and stress is intimately connected with acne symptoms in many people.
 Overuse of drugs can lead to paranoia, anxiety, and depression.
 Drug use can also put stress on the body.
 Bodily stress is an often overlooked factor in acne formation.

 Missing your daily regimenDrug binges can sometimes lead to missing one's daily skin care regimen.
 Consistent application of a properly applied regimen is required to completely clear acne.